alastairyang/ThinningTestbedPublic/README.md

 `runme_free_front_long.m`: main file, containing all experiments for all testbeds.

+> Note that in this file, the overburden experiment (Fig.2B in the paper) is called "mass unloading".

 `runme_wavybed.m`: file for running rough bed experiment (Fig. 2D in the paper).

 `rumme_param.csv`: parameter files essential for model running (i.e., `runme_free_front_long.m`).